aura-nw/aura-mobile-sdk/unity/aura-sdk/README.md

 - Step 1: Download and import aura-sdk-unity.unitypackage file in the Releases folder.
 - Step 2: Install SocketIOUnity package using the github URL <https://github.com/aura-nw/SocketIOUnity.git>.
 - Step 3: Install NuGetForUnity package using the github URL <https://github.com/GlitchEnzo/NuGetForUnity.git?path=/src/NuGetForUnity>.
+- Step 4: Install AdvancedPlayerPrefs using the github URL <https://github.com/realphamanhtuan/unity-advanced-playerprefs.git>.
+This library is used for wallet information encryption.
-- Step 4: (Unity <=2021 only) Disable ```Assembly Version Validation``` in the ```Player Settings```.
+- Step 5: (Unity <=2021 only) Disable ```Assembly Version Validation``` in the ```Player Settings```.
 For Unity 2022 or later, this option is disabled by default.
-- Step 5: Append these NuGet dependencies into your Assets/packages.config file.
+- Step 6: Append these NuGet dependencies into your Assets/packages.config file.
 If there is no packages.config file in the Assets folder, you can create one and use the content below.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>